Preparing Your Talk

 - Bring your PowerPoint file(s) with you on a USB drive.
 You cannot log onto your university account to retrieve any files.

-- Go to the designated room and setup your presentation.
+- Then, go to the designated room and setup your presentation.

 - Create your first PowerPoint 2013 presentation, Microsoft